Over the last four years, I’ve had more than 10 different Eero configurations in my house.

 There’s an interface that displays your devices in order of real-time bandwidth usage, which can be helpful for troubling shooting.
 The amount of bandwidth each profile or device is consuming for the current week is displayed too.

-- Basic features that are free on Google Wifi are behind the Eero Secure paywall ($3/month).
+Basic features that are free on Google Wifi are behind the Eero Secure paywall ($3/month).
+To view cumulative bandwidth on a per day or per month basis. or use advanced parental controls like filtering, ad blocking, and site blocking, you’ll need Eero Secure.

 Eero uses a “true multi-channel mesh network,” which means all the bands on the system are used for node to node and client communication.